iendjinn/iendjinn/systems/frontier/index.markdown

 Each mission will specify the areas on a board that the attacker and defender may set up their units in.
 Additionally all units of the same type must be deployed within 5" of all other units of the same type if they are deployed at the start of the game.

-### Evac Zones

-Each mission will specify evac zones for the attacker and defender, both players should familiarise themselves with where these are, or otherwise mark them on the board.

 ### Faction and Unit Selection

 Each player should choose a faction they wish to use for a mission, and then select units from that faction up to the point limit for the mission.
 Players should inform each other which faction they have picked prior to picking units, but they should then keep their unit selection a secret until both players have picked their units.